 Procedure of Ophthalmology

 Ophthalmology has multiple procedures for multiple ailments.
-With the advancement in medical science, the ophthalmologists have discovered newer and minimally invasive methods to cure the patients at utmost.
+With the advancement in medical science, ophthalmologists have discovered newer and minimally invasive methods to cure the patients at utmost.

-Pneumatic Retinopexy: Retinal detachment is treated with pneumatic surgery, a non-incisional procedure.
+- Pneumatic Retinopexy: Retinal detachment is treated with pneumatic surgery, a non-incisional procedure.
 The ophthalmic surgeon performs this surgery by inserting a gas bubble into the center of the eye.

-Scleral Buckle: A surgical procedure called a scleral buckle is used to treat different types of retinal detachments.
+- Scleral Buckle: A surgical procedure called a scleral buckle is used to treat different types of retinal detachments.
 The retina is flattened and fractures are closed with this method.

-Corneal Cross: Linking Process: The cornea can be straightened using this procedure.
+- Corneal Cross: Linking Process: The cornea can be straightened using this procedure.
 It involves very little physical contact.
 UV radiation and eye drops are used by the surgeon during this procedure to straighten the corneal collagen fiber.

-Corneal Inlays: A surgical procedure called a corneal inlay is used to correct presbyopia.
+- Corneal Inlays: A surgical procedure called a corneal inlay is used to correct presbyopia.
 The illness known as presbyopia causes a loss in vision for close-up objects due to the lens's diminished ability to change shape.

-Radial Keratotomy: It is the oldest and successful technique which is performed for the treatment of myopia.
+- Radial Keratotomy: It is the oldest and successful technique which is performed for the treatment of myopia.
 In myopia, the distance object appears blurry.

-Goniotomy: It is the surgery used to treat glaucoma and is considered as minimally invasive surgery.
+- Goniotomy: It is the surgery used to treat glaucoma and is considered as minimally invasive surgery.
 In this surgery, the surgeon makes an opening in the trabecular meshwork.